darkstormgames/ToadOverlay/README.md

 #### Set guest team (for each channel separately)
 1. Execute the same steps as you would for the home team, but replace `_home` with `_guest`.
 2. The overlay should be updated after a few seconds.

+### Just use Toad bot, as you're used to

+## Additional help
+For more help on using the commands and editing the overlay, refer to the (still empty) [wiki of this repository](https://github.com/darkstormgames/ToadOverlay/wiki).